wridgeu/chrome-extension-bsky-fav-mc/README.md

 This Chrome extension enhances the `https://bsky.app/saved` page by detecting saved posts, enabling middle-click navigation, and surfacing a live badge count in the browser toolbar.
 It is built on Manifest V3 with a background service worker and a single content script.

 ### 🧑 Learnings
-The extension use-case seemed trivial enough to do it with Cursor and as pair programming in Agent mode.
-I didn't want to spend too much time setting up an extension myself so this was perfect.
+The extension use case seemed trivial enough to implement with Cursor using pair programming in Agent mode.
+I didn't want to spend too much time setting up an extension myself, so this was perfect.
 I even learned a few things.
 For example:
 - `OffscreenCanvas`
   - That the `setIcon` API doesn't accept SVGs
-- `querySelector`-selector usage like a regex (fun!) `a[href^="/profile/"][href*="/post/"]`
+- `querySelector` selector usage like a regex (fun!) `a[href^="/profile/"][href*="/post/"]`

 What would I do differently next time?
-Well under the cirumstances I just wanted to get started and simply started prompting.
-I'd love to check out SDD and more testing of chrome extensions not only in general but especially in combination with AI "pair programming".
+Well, under the circumstances, I just wanted to get started and simply started prompting.
+I'd love to check out SDD and more testing of Chrome extensions, not only in general but especially in combination with AI "pair programming".

 ## ✨ Key Features
 - **Per-tab saved post count**
   The toolbar icon lights up (blue) and shows the number of visible saved posts on the current tab.
 When no posts are detected, the icon stays gray with an empty badge.
 - **Middle-click navigation**
-  Saved post cards and their timestamp anchors can be opened in a new tab with a middle mouse button press (or trackpad equivalent) without triggering the browser’s auto-scroll behavior.
+  Saved post cards can be opened in a new tab with a middle mouse button press (or trackpad equivalent) without triggering the browser's auto-scroll behavior.
 - **Robust DOM monitoring**
   Works with Bluesky’s client-side routing, infinite scrolling, and shadow DOM.
 Counts refresh automatically when bouncing between Bluesky tabs or other sites in the same tab.

 ## 🧩 Installing the Extension via GitHub (Load Unpacked)
-1. [Download the latest release ZIP](https://github.com/wridgeu/chrome-extension-bsky-fav-mc/releases) **or** clone this repo with `git clone (this repository).
+1. [Download the latest release ZIP](https://github.com/wridgeu/chrome-extension-bsky-fav-mc/releases) **or** clone this repo with `git clone https://github.com/wridgeu/chrome-extension-bsky-fav-mc.git`.
 2. If you cloned from GitHub, or if you want to build the extension yourself, run:

    ```sh